How to travel from Butterworth to Padang Besar by train

 How to buy tickets

-Regardless of how you book your ticket, you won’t be allocated a reserved seat; it’s first-come first-served, although it’s usually possible to get a seat at Butterworth if you board early.
+This is KTMB’s Komuter service, aimed at mass-transit commuter traffic, so you won’t be allocated a reserved seat; it’s first-come first-served, although it’s usually possible to get a seat at Butterworth if you board early.
 Tickets can’t sell out so you’ll definitely be able to board the train, even if you have to stand.

 How much does it cost?